XavivF/SD-Task1/README.md

 **Options:**

-* -d DURATION, --duration DURATION: The duration of the test in seconds (default is 10).
+* -d, --duration: The duration of the test in seconds (default is 10).
-* -c CONCURRENCY, --concurrency CONCURRENCY: The number of concurrent client processes to run (default is 10).
+* -c, --concurrency: The number of concurrent client processes to run (default is 10).

 **Example:**